-Anthropogenic or natural perturbations to the climate system produce RFs that result in an imbalance in the global energy budget at the top of the atmosphere (TOA) and affect the global mean temperature (Section 12.3.3).
-The climate responds to a change in RF on multiple time scales and at multiyear time scales the energy imbalance (i.e., the energy heating or cooling the Earth) is very close to the ocean heat uptake due to the much lower thermal inertia of the atmosphere and the continental surfaces (Levitus et al., 2005; Knutti et al., 2008a; Murphy et al., 2009; Hansen et al., 2011).
+Anthropogenic or natural perturbations to the climate system produce radiative forcings that result in an imbalance in the global energy budget at the top of the atmosphere (TOA) and affect the global mean temperature (Section 12.3.3).
+The climate responds to a change in radiative forcing on multiple timescales and at multiyear timescales, the energy imbalance (i.e., the energy heating or cooling the Earth) is very close to the ocean heat uptake due to the much lower thermal inertia of the atmosphere and the continental surfaces (Levitus et al., 2005; Knutti et al., 2008a; Murphy et al., 2009; Hansen et al., 2011).
 The radiative responses of the fluxes at TOA are generally analysed using the forcing-feedback framework and are presented in Section 9.7.2.

-CMIP5 models simulate a small increase of the energy imbalance at the TOA over the 20th century (see Box 3.1, Box 9.2 and Box 13.1).
-The future evolution of the imbalance is very different depending on the scenario (Figure 12.15a): for RCP8.5 it continues to increase rapidly, much less for RCP6.0, it is almost constant for RCP4.5 and decreases for RCP2.6.
-This latter negative trend reveals the quasi-stabilization characteristic of RCP2.6.
-(In a transient scenario simulation, the TOA imbalance is always less than the RF because of the slow rate of ocean heat uptake.)
+CMIP5 models simulate a small increase of the energy imbalance at the TOA over the 20th century (see Box 3.1, Section 9.4.2, Box 13.1).
+The future evolution of the imbalance is very different depending on the scenario (Figure 12.15a): for RCP8.5 it continues to increase rapidly, much less for RCP6.0, is almost constant for RCP4.5 and decreases for RCP2.6.
+This latter negative trend reveals the quasi-stabilisation characteristic of RCP2.6.
+(In a transient scenario simulation, the TOA imbalance is always less than the radiative forcing because of the slow rate of ocean heat uptake.)

 The rapid fluctuations that are simulated during the 20th century originate from volcanic eruptions that are prescribed in the models (see Section 12.3.2).
 These aerosols reflect solar radiation and thus decrease the amount of SW radiation absorbed by the Earth (Figure 12.15c).
-The minimum of shortwave (SW) radiation absorbed by the Earth during the period 1960-2000 is due mainly to two factors: a sequence of volcanic eruptions and an increase of the reflecting aerosol burden due to human activities (see Sections 7.5, 8.5 and 9.4.6).
+The minimum of shortwave (SW) radiation absorbed by the Earth during the period 1960-2000 is mainly due to two factors: a sequence of volcanic eruptions and an increase of the reflecting aerosol burden due to human activities (see Sections 7.5, 8.5 and 9.4.6).
 During the 21st century, the absorbed SW radiation monotonically increases for the RCP8.5 scenario, and increases and subsequently stabilizes for the other scenarios, consistent with what has been previously obtained with CMIP3 models and SRES scenarios (Trenberth and Fasullo, 2009).
 The two main contributions to the SW changes are the change of clouds (see Section 12.4.3.5) and the change of the cryosphere (see Section 12.4.6) at high latitudes.
-In the longwave (LW) domain (Figure 12.15b), the net flux at TOA represents the opposite of the flux that is emitted by the Earth's surface and atmosphere toward space, i.e., a negative anomaly represents an increase of the emitted
+In the longwave (LW) domain (Figure 12.15b), the net flux at TOA represent the opposite of the flux that is emitted by the Earth's surface and atmosphere toward space, i.e., a negative anomaly represents an increase of the emitted LW radiation.
+The LW net flux depends mainly on two factors: the surface temperature and the magnitude of the greenhouse effect of the atmosphere.
+During the 20th century, the rapid fluctuations of LW radiation are driven by volcanic forcings, which decrease the absorbed SW radiation, surface temperature, and the LW radiation emitted by the Earth toward space.
+During the period 1960-2000, the fast increase of greenhouse gas concentrations also decreases the radiation emitted by the Earth.
+In response to this net heating of Earth, temperatures warm and thereby increase emitted LW radiation although the change of the temperature vertical profile, water vapour, and cloud properties modulate this response (e.g., Bony et al., 2006; Randall et al., 2007).